conan-io/docs/tutorial/creating_packages/other_types_of_packages/package_prebuilt_binaries.rst

   system and the architecture (it might be a pure C library).

-Now, for each different configuration we call :command:`conan export-pkg` command, later we can list the binaries so we can check we have one package for each precompiled library:
+Now, for each different configuration, we run the :command:`conan export-pkg` command.
+Later, we can list the binaries so we can check we have one package for each precompiled library:

     .. code-block:: bash